K-Pop Diplomacy: a talk with Samantha Villabert

 I think fans are aware of social and political issues because, in this digital age, information can easily be retrieved; but it can also be easily distorted.
 K-Pop has a diverse audience all over the world with different ethnicities, age groups, genders, and sexual orientations.
 Based on a personal experience, due to this diversity, fans discuss and learn from each other.
 Of course, naturally, fans would like to make their favourite artists proud of them.
 But as a community, it has become more than that.

-(Featured Image Source: Flickr)
+(Featured Image Source: Flickr Republic of Korea)